-The Advanced Training in Joint Haematology program is a joint program between the Royal Australasian College of Physicians (RACP) and Royal College of Pathologists Australasia (RCPA).
+Advanced Training in Joint Haematology is a joint program between the Royal Australasian College of Physicians (RACP) and Royal College of Pathologists of Australasia (RCPA).

 See announced interim changes to program requirements due to the COVID-19 pandemic.

-- have appointment to an appropriate Advanced Training Position.
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

 Joint Training Program principles

 - be registered with the RACP and the RCPA

 - conduct their clinical and laboratory training in RACP and RCPA-accredited settings